ForgeRock/forgeops-init/README.md

 ## About This Repository

-This repository contains an sample configuration for the ForgeRock Identity Platform on Kubernetes.
+This repository contains sample configurations for the ForgeRock Identity Platform on Kubernetes.
 The configuration can be used with the [forgeops](https://github.com/ForgeRock/forgeops) repository when deploying the reference DevOps examples.